(561) 455-4455 Free Case Review

 Demand or Complaint

 We send a detailed demand letter or file a complaint in court, clearly outlining your claims and damages.
-Many cases settle at this stage if the other party’s exposure is clear.
+Many cases settle at this stage once the other party understands their exposure.

 Discovery & Investigation